Kensal Green

-Kensal Green is an area in north-west London.
-It lies mainly in the London Borough of Brent, with a small part to the south within Kensington and Chelsea.
+Kensal Green, also known as Kensal Rise, is an area in north-west London, and along with Kensal Town, it forms part of the northern section of North Kensington.
+It lies north of the canal in the London Borough of Brent, and also to the south, within Kensington and Chelsea.
 Kensal Green is located on the Harrow Road, about 4.4 mi miles from Charing Cross.

-To the west on Harrow Road lies Harlesden while in the opposite direction are Maida Hill and Westbourne.
-Queens Park and Brondesbury are to the north-east, Willesden is to the north-west, and North Kensington lies to the south separated by the railway tracks of the Great Western Main Line.
+To the west on Harrow Road lies Harlesden, while in the opposite direction are Maida Hill and Westbourne.
+Queens Park and Brondesbury are to the north-east, Willesden is to the north-west, and Notting Hill lies to the south.

 Kensal Green is best known for the Grade I listed Kensal Green Cemetery.

 Residents and businesses

-As of June 2014, the area had seen significant gentrification, attracting people from surrounding areas such as Notting Hill and Queens Park.
+As of June 2014, the area had seen significant gentrification, attracting people from surrounding areas such as Notting Hill and Queen's Park.
 It was characterised by numerous independent stores, restaurants, pubs and cafes, and was earning a reputation as a "celebrity haunt-meets-Nappy Valley."